What is bed-wetting?

 How is it treated?

 Treatment usually is not needed for bed-wetting in children ages 7 and younger.
-Most children who are this age will learn to control their bladder over time without treatment.
+Most children who are this age will learn to control their bladders over time without treatment.

 If bed-wetting is caused by a treatable medical problem, such as a bladder infection, the doctor will treat that problem.